 As with any garden, I’d suggest visiting any time of the year.
 I have yet to visit a botanical garden that looks the same from previous visits.

 CHEYENNE FRONTIER DAYS OLD WEST MUSEUM

 Cowboys are what we often think of in America when we hear the term Wild West.
-This museum in the heart of Cheyenne will introduce you to world famous cowboys and show you why they are such an important part of America’s culture.
-I was introduced to the legendary cowboy Lane Frost at this museum and often refer to him when I talk about the western part of the United States.
+This museum in the heart of Cheyenne will introduce you to world-famous cowboys and show you why they are such an important part of America’s culture.
+I was introduced to the legendary cowboy Lane Frost at this museum.
+I now refer to him when I talk about the western part of the United States.

 TERRY BISON RANCH

 I would stop here on your way back towards Estes Park, so plan accordingly.
-They do offer a late afternoon bison train during the summer months, which is what I would recommend doing to get a feel for what this ranch is all about.
+They do offer a late afternoon bison train during the summer months.
+I would recommend doing this to get a feel for what this ranch is all about.
 The tour guides are knowledgeable and know the area well.
 Should you find this ranch to be your thing, return on another day to experience the ranch on horseback or on an ATV.
-The train is a great introduction to the ranch itself and does offer a very close up experience with the bison
+The train is a great introduction to the ranch itself, as it offers a close-up experience.